 Council also expects that these items are included and negotiated with Council in a specific Infrastructure Contribution Management Plan or other relevant post-approval Plans as expected in section 2.5.

-Please note that this list is in addition to infrastructure that Council expects the proponent to leave on the Baradine WAF site after the WAF has been decommissioned (see section 2.8.2).
+Please note that this list is in addition to infrastructure that Council expects the proponent to leave on the WAF site(s) after the WAFs have been decommissioned (see section 2.8.2).

 2.8 Workforce accommodation facility